Toutouwai/ConnectPageFields/README.md

 The solution is to have a two-way relationship so that movie pages have an "actors" Page field and actor pages have a "movies" Page field.
 This module will keep these two Page fields in sync so that adding "Ryan Gosling" to "Drive" automatically adds "Drive" to "Ryan Gosling".

-Also, you can select the same Page field in both PageField A and PageField B. For example, create a "Related" Page field for related pages.
+Also, you can select the same Page field in both Page field A and Page field B. For example, create a "Related" Page field for related pages.
 Choose "Related" for both fields in a pair in the module config.
 Now when you add "Orange buffoon" to Related for "Donald Trump", "Donald Trump" is automatically added to Related for "Orange buffoon".

 ## Usage

 [Install](http://modules.processwire.com/install-uninstall/) the ConnectPageFields module.
 If you haven't already done so, create the two Page fields you want to connect and add them to templates.

-In the module config select the two Page fields in a "Connected field pair" row as PageField A and PageField B.
+In the module config select the two Page fields in a "Connected field pair" row as Page field A and Page field B.

 You can define up to 20 pairs of connected Page fields.
 Use the "Number of connected field pairs" field to add rows as needed.